mihai-negru/c-language-data-structures/README.md

         <------ Installing Project Went Successfully ------->
 ```

-If one of the above messages haven't showed, something went wrong so I encourage you to try one's again.
+If one of the above messages haven't showed, something went wrong so I encourage you to try ones again.

 If you just want to build the libraries and not to register the dynami clibrary into your system you shall run: